CervixCheck

 Follow-Up Testing

-• a colposcopy appointment.
+• Being referred to a colposcopy clinic.

 Colposcopy